Frequently Asked Questions

 Will I receive a Cost of Living Adjustment on my pension?

-The City of El Paso Employees’ Pension Fund does not provide automatic cost of living increases.
-The Fund commissions an actuarial valuation (review of the funded status of the plan) at least once every two years.
+The City of El Paso Employees Retirement Trust does not provide automatic cost of living increases.
+The Trust commissions an actuarial valuation (review of the funded status of the plan) at least once every two years.
 As a part of this process the Pension Board of Trustees considers the affordability of granting an ad-hoc (this time only) type of increase.

 What happens to my retirement benefits upon divorce?